igor-krechetov/hsmcpp-doc/source/features/transitions/transitions.rst

           :hsmcpp:`HierarchicalStateMachine::registerTransition` API.
 Keep in mind that in this case transition type will be automatically set to **"external"**.

-There are 2 types of self-transitions (see :hsmcpp:`HierarchicalStateMachine::TransitionType` enum):
+There are 2 types of self-transitions (see :hsmcpp:`TransitionType` enum):

 =============== ================================================================
 Transition Type Description